-- 1. Log in to ShareFile at fldoe.sharefile.com and retrieve the blank Test Administration Incident Report Form from the Forms and Templates folder.
+- 1. Log in to ShareFile at fldoe.sharefile.com and retrieve the blank Test Administration Incident Report Form or the Test Administration Security Breach Report Form from the Forms and Templates folder.
 (Note: FDOE recommends that districts download the file each time a new investigation is initiated to guarantee the use of the most up-to-date form.) - 2.
-Save the file locally and change the file name to the appropriate district name, the word "Investigation," underscore, and the date submitted, like so: DistrictInvestigation\MMDDYYYY. - 3.
-Complete the form. - 4.
-Upload the completed form to the appropriate district's Test Administration/Investigations folder. - 5.
-ShareFile will notify FDOE that a document has been uploaded to the folder. - 6.
+Save the file locally and change the file name to the appropriate district name, underscore, the word "Incident" or "Breach," underscore, the name of the school, underscore, and the date submitted (e.g., [District Name]Incident[School Name]MMDDYYYY or [District Name]Breach[School Name]MMDDYYYY).

+- 3. Complete the form. - 4.
+Upload the completed form to the district's Test Administration/Investigations folder (K-12 Administration > Districts > [District Name] > Test Administration > Investigations). - 5.
+Send an email to notify FDOE that a document has been uploaded to the folder. - 6.
 FDOE will then determine whether the incident warrants further investigation and, if necessary, request additional information/documentation from the district.
 Additional requested information or documentation should also be uploaded to the district's ShareFile folder. - 7.
 If warranted, FDOE will add a memorandum summarizing the incident to the district's ShareFile folder and will then provide the contents of the district folder to the Office of Professional Practices at FDOE.

-Private School Application to Administer 2016-17 Florida Statewide Assessments
+Private School Application to Administer

+2020-21 Florida Statewide Assessments